Off-season work with honey or honey products – filtering, creaming of honey, candles, creams, making mead (mmm!!!!)

 Inspect regularly for swarm cells, remove entrance reducers, ensure that there is adequate ventilation to remove hot moist air from hives.

-Once the drones are active, hives can be split to produce more hives – not as much honey, but reduces swarming and adds more colonies.
 More active nectar and pollen collection as brood size increases – add prepared honey supers to provide room once the colonies are on their way, little needs to be done except to provide more storage space (supers)

 Great time for watching bees at their best and busiest.